Seeed-Studio/wiki-documents/docs/Edge/reTerminal-DM/Node-Red/reTerminal-DM-Getting-Started-with-Node-Red.md

 :::tip
 * For **Raspbian OS** User Please Go TO: [Install Node-RED](#install-and-setting-up-node-red)
-* For **Senscraft Edge OS** User Please Go TO: [Getting Familiar with Node-RED](#getting-familiar-with-node-red)
+* For **Sensecraft Edge OS** User Please Go TO: [Getting Familiar with Node-RED](#getting-familiar-with-node-red), Since Sensecraft Edge OS comes with Node-RED preinstalled
 :::

-## Install and Setting up Node-RED
+## Install and Setting up Node-RED On Raspbian OS

-Once you have complete with the setup a new Operating System with reTerminal DM by Following the [Install OS on reTerminal DM](#), please follow the steps below to setup the Node-RED.
+Once you have complete with the setup a new Operating System with reTerminal DM by Following the [Install OS on reTerminal DM](/reterminal-dm-flash-OS/), please follow the steps below to setup the Node-RED.

 ### Install Node-RED